-Video Solutions to help grade 6 students learn how to describe the distribution of the points on the dot plot in terms of center and
+Videos and solutions to help grade 6 students learn how to describe the distribution of the points on the dot plot in terms of center and variability.

 Plans and Worksheets for Grade 6